Antiquarian Photographic Dealer

 Want to 'get into' film photography again?
 Or start collecting old cameras?
 Perhaps you want an old Kodak folder as an ornament?
 We trade in all things photographic from brass and mahogany through to late 20th Century film cameras.
 Want a box camera or folder that you can actually use?
 We do that.
 A 1970's-'80's heavy metal SLR to revist the past or as a student film camera?
 A medium format kit?
 A wooden bellows camera or even a real magic lantern?
 Yup!
 We even stock a few good microscopes and binoculars, usually antiques.

 Cameras - Wood with brass lenses, box cameras, old reflex types, folders, stereo cameras, TLR's, metal SLR's, rangefinders, 35mm and 120 viewfinders, medium format SLR.
 Lomographic plastic toy cameras.
 We have good 110 cameras, 126 Instamatic, Rapid, compact plastic 35mm and late auto-focus SLR but we don't go out of way to buy them unless they are a bit special.
 They tend to show up anyway.
+We even have a few good digital compact and SLR cameras at silly prices - they showed up in bulk buys or as trade-ins.
 Cameras are divided into either 'usable' or 'display/collectible'.

-Custom cameras - a range of refurbished cameras such as Olympus Trips with colour leathers.
+Custom cameras - a range of refurbished cameras such as Olympus Trips and Spotmatics with colour leathers.

 Slide - projectors, viewers, screens, projector stands, round and straight slide holders/cartridges of most types, storage boxes.
 Bulbs are better sourced off ebay (that's where we get them!)